Chemical Engineering Courses (CHE)

 CHE 412 (MACROMOL 412) (MATSCIE 412).
 Polymeric Materials

-Prerequisite: MATSCIE 220 or 250 or Graduate Standing.
-Minimum grade of “C-” for enforced prerequisites.
+Advisory Prerequisite: None.
+Enforced Prerequisite: MATSCIE 220 or MATSCIE 250 or graduate standing.
+Minimum grade requirement of “C-” for enforced prerequisites.
 (3 credits)

-The synthesis, characterization, microstructure, rheology and properties of polymer materials.
+The synthesis, characterization, microstructure, rheology, and processing of polymeric materials.
 Polymers in solution and in the liquid, liquid-crystalline, crystalline and glassy states.
 Engineering and design properties, including viscoelasticity, yielding and fracture.
 Forming and processing methods.
 Recycling and environmental issues.
 CourseProfile (ATLAS)

 CHE 431.
 Engineering Statistics and Problem Solving

-Prerequisite: ChE 342 & ChE 343.
-Minimum grade required for enforced prerequisite is C-.
+Advisory Prerequisite: None.
+Enforced Prerequisite: CHE 342 and CHE 343.
+Minimum grade requirement of “C-” for enforced prerequisite.
 (3 credits)

 Introduction to the application of various statistical techniques, such as regression, hypothesis testing and design of experiments, to the analysis of data, particularly as applied to solving problems in the engineering field.
 Examples will be drawn from situations in manufacturing, and where possible, the chemical industry specifically.
 CourseProfile (ATLAS)